 Ancestral Wisdom Strengthens Modern Changemaking

-Ancestral wisdom can be viewed in many different ways.
-It can be viewed as an artifact of an obsolete, primitive culture, or it can be viewed from a wider perspective.
+Ancestral wisdom can be viewed in many different ways: it can be viewed as an artifact of an obsolete, primitive culture, or it can be viewed from a wider perspective.
 The wider perspective that we offer collectively at Eagle Condor and Golden Threads is that for the vast majority of human history, what we would characterize as success, successful living, and successful navigation of the challenges of being physical humans on this planet as embodied souls, have truly originated from native cultures.

 This is not to say that if we look back into the deep past, every single indigenous native culture that has walked the earth has been successful and has walked in balance.
 We understand that the human experiment has been a tough one, and that our punctuated evolution, especially since the last ice age, has been replete with real challenges.
 Collectively, we have been, like it or not, a fairly destructive species on the earth.